MicrosoftDocs/PowerShell-Docs/reference/7.5/Microsoft.PowerShell.Core/About/about_Hash_Tables.md

   one
   ```

-  When you use array syntax with dictionaries, the value inside of the brackets
+  When you use index notation with dictionaries, the value inside of the
-  is interpreted based on its type.
-If the value is an integer, it's treated as
+  brackets is interpreted based on its type.
+If the value is an integer, it's
-  an index into the collection of values.
-If the value isn't an integer, it's
+  treated as an index into the collection of values.
+If the value isn't an
-  treated as the key name.
+  integer, it's treated as the key name.
 For example:

   ```powershell
   PS> $dictionary[1]